jmtilli/micronovaxrd/README.txt

 Once the maximum number of iterations is reached or you clicked the stop fit button, the fitting stops.
-You can export the fitting results to the manual fit tab by clicking the export model button.
+You can export the fitting results to the manual fit tab by clicking the "Export" model button.
 After you have exported the results, they may be saved to a layer file by choosing File -> Save layers.
 When saving the layer model, the model on the layer editor and manual fit tabs is always used, so remember to export the model to these tabs after fitting if you want to save the fitting results, not the initial layer model.
+If you add the file suffix ".gz", it means the file is compressed so it uses less disk space but cannot be read by older software versions.
+So, for example "xrd.layers.gz" is compressed, "xrd.gz" is compressed but "xrd.layers" is not compressed.

+There are several fitting error functions: p-norm in logarithmic space, p-norm in sqrt space, chi-squared and mixed relative/chi-squared.
+Of these, the recommended is the default mixed relative/chi-squared but if you want to fit interference fringes in low-intensity areas, p-norm in logarithmic space may result in a better fit.

+Iterations and population size are options of the genetic algorithm.
+Higher values are slower but may help find better fits.
+It is usually recommended that population size is about ten times the number of fitting parameters.
+The default 60 is good for 6 fitting parameters.
+Iteration count should be preferably higher rather than lower, as the fit can be interrupted early but the fit cannot be continued once the iteration count is reached.
+For this reason, the default iteration count is as high as 500.

+The parameters p-norm and threshold rel.f (dB) are parameters of the fitting error functions. p-norm is used by p-norm in logarithmic space and p-norm in sqrt space.
+Threshold rel.f (dB) on the other hand is used by mixed relative / chi-squared and tells where the regime of relative fitting error function begins and the regime of chi-squared fitting error function ends.

+There are several adjustable fitting parameters that can be changed by the Opts
+button:
+- Mutation strength (k_m): 0.7
+- Recombination probability to take from second gene (c_r): 0.5
+- Mutation individual parameter lambda: 1.0
+  - 1.0 means use best individual (DE/best/1/bin)
+  - 0.5 means move random individual halfway to best individual
+  - 0.0 means use random individual (DE/rand/1/bin)
+- JavaEitherOrDE mutation probability (p_m): 0.5
+  - not used by JavaDE or JavaCovDE
+- JavaEitherOrDE recombination strength (k_r): 0.5*(k_m+1)
+  - not used by JavaDE or JavaCovDE

+Probably the only parameter worth adjusting is mutation strength.
+Lower mutation strength means convergence is fast, but there is a risk of misconvergence.
+Higher mutation strength slows down convergence but reduces the risk of misconvergence.
+Recommended values are k_m = 0.5 ..
+0.75.
+The default is 0.7, but if you want faster convergence, try 0.6.

+8. ASCII exports

+Measured and simulated data can also be saved to a text file by Data -> Linear plot -> File -> Export.
+The file can be imported to other applications with the instructions in README-export.txt.
+The program doesn't add an extension automatically, so you should use "myxrd.txt" instead of "myxrd".
+ASCII exports contain only measured and simulated data, so if you need to be able to load the layer model again, use the Save layers command.

+Measured or simulated data from ASCII exports can be imported later from File -> Load ASCII export.
+The data to import must be in linear format.
+The imported data is used as measurement data even if you import simulated data.
+The option to import simulated data as measurement data can be used to test the fitting algorithm.
+If the simulation you want to use as measurement is the active layer model, you can use the simulated data directly as measurement data by choosing File -> Use simulation as measurement.